Activities that require a COVID Marshal

 For more information, visit the COVID Safe Checkin page.

+- limits on visitors to residential aged care facilities.
+Some facilities may impose their own limits.
 Do not visit aged care facilities if you:

 - have been directed by SA Police to self-quarantine